Jack Suwinski Preview, Player Props: Pirates vs. Twins

 Jack Suwinski At The Plate

-- In 35 games this season (33.7%), Suwinski has picked up an RBI, and in 11 of those games (10.6%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Suwinski has an RBI in 35 of 105 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 37 games this season, with multiple runs eight times.
+- In 35.2% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (7.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.